 Adolescence is a significant period of emotional development, where the therapeutic needs of middle schoolers are different from the needs of high schoolers.
 Teachers understand this and apply different techniques in the classrooms, so why shouldn’t wilderness programs?
-Currently, Trails is the only wilderness therapy program for middle school students with single-gender middle school programming year-round in the country.
-We implement a variety of unique strategies with our younger groups to better meet their developmental needs.

-Age-Specific Groups
+Focused, Appropriate Programming For Age-Specific Groups

 At Trails Carolina, we provide a healthy environment for a variety of ages to receive treatment.
-We believe that segmenting groups by age and gender helps students learn to build positive relationships among their own peers.
+We believe that segmenting groups by the child’s age and gender helps students learn to build positive relationships among their own peers.
 This makes the transition back to traditional school settings easier for young people.
 It helps our students learn how to interact and build healthy connections for life.

 Field staff who work with pre-teen students work solely with this age group.
-They receive pre-teen specific training focused on how middle school students’ brains work to help them better understand which therapeutic approaches will work with this group.
+They receive pre-teen specific training focused on how middle school students’ brains work to help them better understand adolescent psychology and which therapeutic approaches will work with this group.
 These trainings focus on attachment, universal human needs, and love languages so that staff are prepared to support students on their healing journey.

 We know middle schoolers have a hard time sitting still and opening up while contained in an office or even sitting as a group.
 In wilderness therapy programs, group therapy occurs organically while engaging in other activities.
 This dynamic form of therapy also encourages students to be more in touch with what they’re feeling in their bodies, which gives them more insight into their thoughts and impulses.

-Creative Holistic Approach
+Using A Creative Holistic Approach

 Another aspect of the new phase system for middle schoolers is a focus on universal human needs.